List of executive air transports of U.S. states: Arizona

 The Arizona state government has 2 Beechcraft Super King Air 200s that can be used by state officials.
 In 2015, Governor Doug Ducey downsized the fleet which totaled at 10 aircraft at the time and acquired two M-28 Sky Trucks for free from the Federal government.
 The fleet is managed by the Arizona Department of Public Safety.

 In 2022, Republican gubernatorial candidate Karrin Taylor Robson came under fire for using a state plane to return from a campaign event.
 She had traveled earlier on the day on her own jet from campaign event in Peoria to Marana and then onto Tucson with Governor Ducey and former Vice President Mike Pence.
 However Pence left Tucson on Robson's private jet to Reno, Nevada, whereas Robson and Governor Ducey took the state aircraft back to Phoenix.
 The Governor's Office confirmed that the cost of using the state aircraft would be billed to the Robson campaign.

 Arkansas

 The Arkansas State Police (ASP) Air Support Unit provides transportation for the Governor.
 The fleet comprises a Bell 407 helicopter, Cessna 206, and a Beechcraft B200 King Air.

-In an state audit of flight logs between June 2022 and December 2023, 57% of the flight hours on the ASP airplane were governor-related whereas 2% of the flight hours on the helicopter were governor-related.
+In a state audit of flight logs between June 2022 and December 2023, 57% of the flight hours on the ASP airplane were governor-related whereas 2% of the flight hours on the helicopter were governor-related.
 A law was passed during Governor Sarah Huckabee Sanders' term that shielded much of the expenditures of the Governor's Office from the public's review, including the cost for the use of state aircraft.